 Within our Enterprise Risk Management (ERM) we regularly identify, evaluate and respond to opportunities that present themselves in our various fields of activity.
 Below we describe our most significant opportunities.
 Unless otherwise stated, the opportunities described below relate to all of our segments.
-The order in which the opportunities are presented reflects the currently estimated relative exposure for Siemens associated with these opportunities and thus provides an indication of the opportunities are not necessarily the only ones we encounter.
+The order in which the opportunities are presented reflects the currently estimated relative exposure for Siemens associated with these opportunities and thus provides an indication of the opportunities' current importance to us.
+The described opportunities are not necessarily the only ones we encounter.
 In addition, our assessment of opportunities is subject to change as our Company, our markets and technologies are constantly developing.
 It is also possible that opportunities we see today will never materialize.